-Data Source (Select one):

-Other

-If 'Other' is selected, specify

-Case Record Review
+Data Source (Select one): Other If 'Other' is selected, specify: Case Record Review

 Responsible Party for data collection/generation (check each that applies): Frequency of data collection/generation (check each that applies): Sampling Approach (check each that applies):

-State Medicaid Agency □ Weekly ☐ 100% Review
+State Medicaid Agency Weekly 100% Review

-☒ Operating Agency ☐ Monthly Less than 100% Review
+Operating Agency Monthly Less than 100% Review

-□ Sub-State Entity ☐ Quarterly Representative Sample Confidence Interval = Confidence Interval=+/-5% and a confidence level of 95% Stratified
+Sub-State Entity Other Quarterly Representative Sample Confidence Interval = Confidence Interval=+/-5% and a confidence level of 95% Stratified

-Specify: Describe Group:
+Specify: , amount Describe Group:

-☐ Continuously and Ongoing Other Specify:
+Continuously and Ongoing Other Specify:

 Other Specify:

-Responsible Party for data aggregation and analysis (check each that applies): Frequency of data aggregation and analysis(check each that applies):
+Responsible Party for data

-☒ State Medicaid Agency □ Weekly

-☒ Operating Agency ☐ Monthly
+Monthly Quarterly

-☐ Sub-State Entity Quarterly
+Quarterly

-Other Specify: X Annually
+Annually

-☐ Continuously and Ongoing
+Continuously and Ongoing

 Other Specify:

-- oplicable, in the textbox below provide any nece to discover/identify problems/issues within the •
+Frequency of data aggregation and

 i.
-Desc rega or Remediation/Fixing Individual Problems cribe the States method for addressing individual rding responsible parties and GENERAL methods used by the state to document these items. ods for problem correction.
-In addition, prov
+Describe the States method for addressing individual problems as they are discovered.
+Include information regarding responsible parties and GENERAL methods for problem correction.
+In addition, provide information on the methods used by the state to document these items.

-one en an error is discovered during a Division of S is identified in a DSDS report, a DSDS superv appleted the assessment to appropriately address using staff, discussions during area and regional risor reviews the error, and works with the wo the error.
-General methods of remediation n orker who nay include: re-
+When an error is discovered during a Division of Senior and Disability Services (DSDS) case record review or one is identified in a DSDS report, a DSDS supervisor reviews the error, and works with the worker who completed the assessment to appropriately address the error.
+General methods of remediation may include: retraining staff, discussions during area and regional meetings and/or change in DSDS policy or procedure.

-nediation Data Aggregation nediation-related Data Aggregation and Ana lysis (including trend identification)
+Remediation-related Data Aggregation and Analysis (including trend identification)

-Responsible Party(check each that applies): Frequency of data aggregation and anal (check each that applies): ysis
+Responsible Party(check each that applies): Frequency of data aggregation and an (check each that applies):

-× State Medicaid Agency □ Weekly
+State Medicaid Agency Weekly

-× Operating Agency ☐ Monthly
+Operating Agency Monthly

 Sub-State Entity Quarterly

-Other Specify: ⊠ Annually
+Other Specify: Annually

+Responsible Party(check each that applies): Frequency of data aggregation and analysis (check each that applies):

+Continuously and Ongoing

+Other Specify:

-Responsible Party(check each that applies): Frequency of data aggregation and analysis (check each that applies): ☐ Continuously and Ongoing Other Specify: c.
-Timeli nes s for discovery and remediation related to the assur mprovement Strategy in place, provide timelines to desi rance of Level of Care that are currently non-operational of Care, the specific timeline for implementing identified d
+When the State does not have all elements of the Quality Improvement Strategy in place, provide timelines to design methods for discovery and remediation related to the assurance of Level of Care that are currently non-operational.